phlex-ruby/morphlex/README.md

 # Morphlex

 Morphlex is a tiny, safe, optimal DOM morphing library written in TypeScript.
-It uses IdSets, inspired by [Idiomorph](https://github.com/bigskysoftware/idiomorph).

-## Why are we doing this?

-We were massively impressed by what HTMZ made possible in just 166 bytes, and we think there’s huge potential combining the HTMZ iframe proxy technique with a tiny DOM morphing function.
-Our goal is to combine this into a new powerful way to build web applications.

-There are three parts:

-1. iframe proxies for `prepend`, `append`, `morph` and `replace` operations, targeted by normal HTML links and forms;
-2. a tiny DOM morphing function that can handle complex cases;
-3. a protocol for requesting the server return a specific fragment of a view by DOM id.

-Initially, we will build support for rendering fragments into [phlex](https://github.com/phlex-ruby/phlex) and [phlex-rails](https://github.com/phlex-ruby/phlex-rails).
+> [!WARNING]
+> Morphlex is currently in development and it not yet ready for production use.

+## ID Sets

+Inspired by Idiomorph, Morphlex uses ID Sets to match nodes with deeply nested identified elements.

+## Node sensitivity

+Morphlex will give priority to sensitive elements such as iframes, media players, and form inputs, forcing less sensitive elements to move around them.
+This works in any direction even if the sensitive element is deeply nested.

+## Streaming morph [WIP]

+Because the Morphlex algorithm works depth-first, sequentially through reference DOM, it should be able to consume a stream of reference nodes, morphing the DOM in real-time.
+This feature is not yet implemented.

 ## Usage